 An I-140 petition is the second step in the employment based Green Card process.
-Once your PERM Labor Certificate is approved, your employer will file a Form I-140 - known as Petition for Immigrant Worker - on your behalf.
+Once your PERM Labor Certificate is approved, your employer will file a Form I-140 - known as Immigrant Petition for Alien Worker - on your behalf.

 What other documents should accompany your I-140 form?

 It is your employer who file for the I-140 petition, with the following.

 - I-140 filing fee of $700 by check or money order made payable to the relevant USCIS regional Service Center.

 - Proof of the financial position of your employer/company in the form of an audited financial statement or a statement from the CFO of your company.